-Adult nursing is one of several specialist routes available in the BSc (Honours) Nursing.
+Adult nursing is one of several specialist fields of practice available in our BSc (Honours) Nursing.

 If you want to become a registered nurse within this field, and are already working in a healthcare role, this unique practice-based qualification is for you.
 You'll be able to stay in work while you study – provided you have the support of your employer and suitable practice can be agreed.

 In addition to Adult nursing, your study will include a number of additional nursing specialisms, including Children and Young People, Learning Disabilities and Mental Health.
 Successful completion of your degree through this route will result in your eligibility to apply for registration as a qualified nurse (adult) with the Nursing and Midwifery Council (NMC).

 You must be working in a relevant environment, have the support of your employer, and meet the requirements Specified by the NMC.
 You must have National 5 English and Maths or Applications of Maths.

 You must be sponsored by your employer (you can’t fund yourself on this programme) and working in healthcare practice in a caring role.
 All applicants will undergo an interview and assessment of personal values as required by the NMC.
 Good health evidenced through self-declaration of health status, occupational health screening, review of previous sickness and absence record and two references, one of which must be from your current employer.

 Nursing and Health Care